Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 ## What does the Power Platform ALM Starter Kit currently covers?

-* Create a Power Platform environment and the corresponding service endpoint in Azure DevOps using a pipeline you can trigger manually
+* Create a Power Platform environment and the corresponding Power Platform service connection in Azure DevOps using a pipeline you can trigger manually
-* Create a Power Platform service endpoint associated to an existing environment using a pipeline you can trigger manually
+* Create a Power Platform Power Platform service connection associated to an existing environment using a pipeline you can trigger manually
-* Delete a Power Platform environment and the corresponding service endpoint in Azure DevOps using a pipeline you can trigger manually
+* Delete a Power Platform environment and the corresponding Power Platform service connection in Azure DevOps using a pipeline you can trigger manually
-* Delete a Power Platform service endpoint associated to an existing environment using a pipeline you can trigger manually
+* Delete a Power Platform Power Platform service connection associated to an existing environment using a pipeline you can trigger manually

 ## What can you find in the Power Platform ALM Starter Kit?